 Fiverr is a popular freelance marketplace with millions of users.
 With freelancers in all sorts of industries working on the platform, it’s no wonder that many new to it may ask whether or not Fiverr is legit.

-Fiverr is a legit freelancer marketplace, with built-in measures and protocols to make sure you’re not scammed out of your money or hard work.
-Fiverr acts as a third-party between client and freelancer, handling the transactions between the two parties.
-This helps make the process run as smoothly as possible.
-But is Fiverr legit?
+Fiverr is a legit freelancer marketplace, with built-in measures and protocols to ensure you’re not scammed out of your money or hard work.
+Fiverr acts as a third-party between clients and freelancers, handling transactions between the 2 parties.
+This makes the process run as smoothly as possible.

 What Is Fiverr?

 Fiverr is an Israeli start-up, designed as an online marketplace for freelancers.
 Clients can browse the platform for freelancers to hire, based on the services they need.
 Fiverr has a plethora of services to pick and choose from.
 These include entry-level logo design, data entry, advanced programming and animation.
 Fiverr acts like a matchmaking service for freelancers and clients.

 Many freelancers start on Fiverr because it’s free.
 Anyone over the age of 13 can sign up for free and start to earn money when they complete their first job.
 On Fiverr, offering a service is called a “gig”, and freelancers must post gigs for a minimum of $5.

 Fiverr’s Levelling System

 Fiverr uses a tiered system to categorize its freelancers.
 The more experienced you are on the platform, the higher your level.
 You’ll have to complete a certain number of transactions and maintain an overall positive review rating before you can level up.
 To find out more about this, check out our article all about Fiverr’s levelling system.